ahamadey27/AiLanguageApp/AiLanguageApp/spec.md

-# Project: AI Language Generator/Decipherer
+# Project: AI Language Generator

-**Goal:** To create a web application, the "AI Language Generator/Decipherer," using ASP.NET Core Razor Pages and Azure.
-The application will convert textual input into a custom rule-based audio "language" (based on specific sound properties like frequency and duration) and decipher this audio language representation back into text.
-This project serves as a pedagogical tool for learning full-stack web development, data encoding/decoding, client-side audio manipulation with the Web Audio API, and cloud deployment practices.
+**Goal:** To create a web application, the "AI Language Generator," using ASP.NET Core Razor Pages and Azure.
+The application will convert textual input into a custom rule-based audio "language" (based on specific sound properties like frequency and duration).
+This project serves as a pedagogical tool for learning full-stack web development, data encoding, client-side audio manipulation with the Web Audio API, and cloud deployment practices.

 # Components